Airbnb Quickbooks Templates

 Who should not read this guide?

-There are other business models that may be more suitable in your particular scenario, which are covered better in the following guides:
+There are other business models that may be a better fit for your specific situation, and these are explained in more detail in the following guides:

 Trust Accounting vs Accounting for your Business

-As a part of Airbnb trust accounting, you (the property manager) act under a fiduciary role as a custodian on behalf of property owners.
-Any funds that you handle on behalf of an owner are considered to be held in trust (What is a trust account?).
-Given such, many jurisdictions have requirements around managing the accounting and reporting of trust accounts.
-However, even if your state has no requirements, it’s still a good practice to act as though requirements exist.
+As part of trust accounting for Airbnb listings, you, the property manager, act in a fiduciary role as a custodian of funds on behalf of property owners.
+Any money you handle for an owner is considered to be held in trust (What is a trust account?).
+Because of this, many jurisdictions impose specific accounting and reporting requirements for trust accounts.
+Even if your state does not mandate these rules, it is still a best practice to operate as though the requirements apply.

 Three-Way Trust Reconciliation

-The proper reconciliation process for Airbnb trust accounting is known as the three-way trust reconciliation process.
-This means there are three components that have balances that must be equal when reconciling.
-These three components are as follows: the trust ledger, the stakeholder ledgers, and the trust bank statement (Source)
+The proper reconciliation method for trust accounting is known as the three-way trust reconciliation process.
+This process requires three separate records to match exactly during reconciliation: the trust ledger, the stakeholder ledgers, and the trust bank statement (Source).

-• The trust ledger: This is a ledger of all the transactions of the trust account, which you’ll record in QuickBooks Online.
-In our chart of accounts template, the trust ledger is Trust Account Liability.
+• The trust ledger: This is the record of all transactions within the trust account, which you will track in QuickBooks Online.
+In our chart of accounts template, the trust ledger corresponds to the Trust Account Liability.

-• The stakeholder ledgers: The stakeholder ledgers are created by taking the trust ledger a step further, assigning each transaction to a specific stakeholder and grouping together all the trust account activity associated with each individual stakeholder.
-In our chart of accounts template, under our trust ledger (Trust Account Liability), we separate two primary stakeholders, Owner Funds and Property Mgmt Funds.
-We’ll also make use of class categories in QuickBooks Online to further separate funds between each of our owners.
+• The stakeholder ledgers: These ledgers take the trust ledger one step further by assigning each transaction to a specific stakeholder and grouping all trust account activity associated with that individual stakeholder.
+In our chart of accounts template, under the Trust Account Liability, we separate two primary stakeholders: Owner Funds and Property Management Funds.
+We also use class categories in QuickBooks Online to further distinguish funds for each owner.

-• The trust bank statement: This is generated by the bank where the trust account is held and it provides third party verification of the transactions posted to the trust account.
+• The trust bank statement: This statement is issued by the bank where the trust account is held and provides third-party verification of all transactions posted to the trust account.

-During reconciliation, the trust bank statement balance should match both the trust ledger and the sum of all stakeholder ledger balances – this is the reason it’s called “three-way reconciliation.”
+During reconciliation, the trust bank statement balance must match both the trust ledger and the combined balances of all stakeholder ledgers.
+This requirement is what makes it a ‘three-way reconciliation.’

 Accounting for your Property Mangement Business

-In addition to reconciling the trust ledger and each stakeholder ledgers, the property manager also needs to reconcile their own company ledgers.
-Property management funds are held in the trust account and are eventually paid from the trust bank account to the property manager’s operating bank account.
-This will be covered in our guide.
-Accordingly, in our template, you’ll notice three main sections: Trust Account Asset, Trust Account Liability and Property Mgmt Revenue.
-Respectively:
+In addition to reconciling the trust ledger and each stakeholder ledger, the property manager must also reconcile their own company ledgers.
+Property management funds are held in the trust account and are eventually transferred from the trust bank account to the property manager’s operating bank account.
+This process will be explained in detail later in the guide.

-• Trust Account Asset: This tracks what’s owed to the property management company from the trust account and should always match the Property Mgmt Funds total within Trust Account Liability.
+• Trust Account Asset: This account tracks the amount owed to the property management company from the trust account and should always match the Property Management Funds total within the Trust Account Liability.

 • Trust Account Liability: This is the trust ledger discussed above.

-• Property Mgmt Revenue: This keeps track of all earnings of the property management company, including earnings derived from the trust account.
+• Property Mgmt Revenue: This account tracks all earnings of the property management company, including revenue generated from the trust account.

-Airbnb Trust Accounting: QuickBooks Chart of Accounts Template
+QuickBooks Chart of Accounts Template for Trust Accounting of Airbnb Listings

-Building off of our previous sections, here we’ll explain our chart of accounts template in great detail.
-This is presented in the same structure as we’d create in QuickBooks, with parent categories and their respective sub-categories as follows:
+Building on the previous sections, this part of the guide explains our chart of accounts template in detail.
+It is presented in the same structure used in QuickBooks, with parent categories and their respective subcategories shown below:

 Account Codes